-Covid seemed somewhat distant to me until that morning I woke up and realized something was not right with my husband.
+Covid seemed somewhat distant to me until that morning.
+I woke up and realized something was not right with my husband.
 We immediately went to the doctor and both had a COVID test.
-While waiting for results we returned home with a loads of medicine.
+While waiting for results, we returned home with a loads of medicine.
 Six days later my husband was in the hospital; he tested positive for COVID plus had pneumonia!
-The hospital got him stable and he was sent home.
+The hospital was able to get him stable and he was sent home.
 Several days later, with an unrelenting fever, he returned for a more serious hospital stay.
 Medicines were not working; the doctors were struggling with treatment and my husband's body was fighting to live.
 He called and said a final goodbye to family and several friends.
 Then the doctor called to notify me that I too was COVID positive while having zero symptoms.
 Life was hard for me in that moment but was it too hard for God?

 It is hard to grasp that I am worthy of God's attention, which I so badly needed, but there is proof everywhere that I am worthy and loved.
 I refused to contribute to the spread of this virus which was wreaking havoc on my husband.
-So as I trusted in God and allowed friends to support me, I grew emotionally.
+As I trusted in God and allowed family and friends to support me, I grew emotionally.
+This story could be a long story, but because of God's grace, my husband survived and is doing well.

 I started acknowledging that it is okay to be NOT okay and leaned into the words of God.
 Telling Him my true feelings I grew spiritually and my faith in God grew more confident.
-(Thankfully God answered prayers and he recovered.)
+Thankfully God answered prayers and he recovered.
+I am so thankful!